- > When will the Apple iCar launch?

 However, according to people familiar with the project, things are “behind schedule and consuming nearly all of the Apple car team’s attention”.

-It would seem VW wasn't Apple's first chose for partner.
+It would seem VW wasn't Apple's first choice for a partner.
 Apple had, apparently, tried to strike deals with BMW and Mercedes-Benz in the past, "to develop an all-electric self-driving vehicle,” according to NY Times sources.

 This could be evidence of an iCar in the works, or simply a plan for software controls accessed via CarPlay or a future in-car interface; or it could be neither, since much patent activity by Apple and other companies is speculative and may never lead anywhere.
 But Apple's filing of a patent (which came to light in April 2018) for climate control in vehicles certainly indicates (once again) that cars are in the company's thoughts.